capensis/canopsis/doc/developper-guide/middleware/index.rst

 Therefore, a middleware configuration depends on a ``data type``.

+In addition to the `̀data typè`, a ̀̀data scope`̀ permits to specify scope of use of data.

 URI
 ---

 A Canopsis URI respects the convention in taking care only about the scheme and in using other parameters such as user name, password, host, etc. to configure middlewares.

-A canopsis scheme is as follow ``protocol[-data_type]`` where the data_type is optional but the protocol is required and takes values of embedded technologies in middleware.
+A canopsis scheme is as follow ``protocol[-data_type[-data_scope]]`` where the ``data_type`̀ and `̀data_scope`` are optionals but the protocol is required and takes values of embedded technologies in middleware.

+By convention, an URI scheme has forbidden characters such as '_', '$', etc. And in respect of this library, the character '-' is also forbidden to compose protocol, data_type and data_scope values because it is used by the library such as the separator char.

 Perspectives
 ------------